mykebates/test-table/README.md

 ### Todo
 - Get Pusher Prescence channels running so there is info about room memmbers
 - Get a rough implementation of drag/drop playlists running
-- Make playlists function in roundrobin fashion
+- Make playlists function in round robin fashion
 - Enable album and track in addition to playlist for drag/drop adding
+- Jazz up the design - [@bradhilldesign][https://twitter.com/bradhilldesign] amirite?